Skip to content

 Cakes

 Cakes are the most altitude-sensitive baked good.
-The combination of eggs, sugar, and leavening must be finely balanced.
+The balance of eggs, sugar, and leavening is delicate at sea level — at altitude it's even more so.
 Start by reducing baking powder by 25% and increasing liquid by 2 tablespoons per cup.
 Add 1–2 extra tablespoons of flour to help the structure set before the gas bubbles collapse.
-Increase oven temp by 15–25°F to help the structure set faster.
+And bump the oven temp up by 15–25°F to help things firm up faster.

-For egg-based cakes (chiffon, angel food): under-beat the eggs.
-Over-beaten egg whites trap too much air, which then over-expands at altitude.
-Beat to soft peaks only.
+For egg-based cakes like chiffon or angel food: under-beat the eggs.
+Over-beaten egg whites trap too much air, which over-expands at altitude.
+Beat to soft peaks only — this is one of those small adjustments that makes a big difference.

 Cookies

-Cookies typically spread too much at altitude.
-The fix: reduce sugar slightly (sugar liquefies in the oven and increases spreading), increase flour by 1–2 tablespoons, and chill the dough before baking.
-Higher oven temperature also helps set the edges faster before they spread.
+Cookies tend to spread too much at altitude.
+The fix: cut the sugar slightly (sugar liquefies in the oven and drives spreading), increase flour by 1–2 tablespoons, and chill the dough before baking.
+A higher oven temp also helps the edges set faster before the whole thing spreads flat.

 Muffins and Quick Breads

-Reduce leavening by up to 25% and add extra liquid (2–3 tablespoons per cup).
-If the tops are collapsing in the center, that's a sign of too much leavening.
-Fill muffin cups only ⅔ full instead of ¾ — at altitude, they'll rise more aggressively.
+Cut leavening by up to 25% and add extra liquid (2–3 tablespoons per cup).
+Collapsing centers are a dead giveaway that you've got too much leavening.
+Fill muffin cups only ⅔ full instead of ¾ — at altitude, they'll rise more aggressively than you expect.

 Yeast Breads

 Yeast bread rises faster at altitude — sometimes twice as fast.
-Don't let dough over-proof (it develops a yeasty, sour smell and structure weakens).
-Reduce yeast by 25% or use 1 rise instead of 2.
-Shape and bake sooner than the recipe suggests.
-Increase oven temp by 25°F to set the crust faster.
+Don't let the dough over-proof; it'll develop a yeasty, sour smell and the structure weakens.
+Cut yeast by 25% or skip the second rise entirely.
+Shape and bake sooner than the recipe suggests, and bump the oven temp by 25°F to set the crust faster.

 Candy and Caramel

 Every candy stage happens at a lower temperature at altitude.
-Subtract 2°F for every 1,000 feet of elevation from the sea-level temperature target.
-At 5,000 feet, if a recipe says cook to 235°F (soft ball), cook instead to 225°F. A candy thermometer is non-negotiable for altitude candy-making.
+Subtract 2°F for every 1,000 feet of elevation from the sea-level target.
+At 5,000 feet, if a recipe says cook to 235°F (soft ball stage), cook it to 225°F instead.
+A candy thermometer is non-negotiable here — trust me on this one.

 🌡️ Converting recipe temperatures?

 Start with less leavening.
-It's easier to add more next time than to rescue a collapsed cake.
-Begin by reducing baking powder by 25% and work from there.
+It's much easier to add more next time than to rescue a collapsed cake.
+Begin by reducing baking powder by 25% and adjust from there.

 Add extra liquid.
-For every cup of liquid, add 2–4 tablespoons depending on elevation.
-This compensates for faster evaporation.
+For every cup of liquid, add 2–4 tablespoons depending on your elevation.
+This compensates for the faster evaporation that happens at altitude.

 Watch, don't trust the clock.
-At altitude, the same recipe may need less time in a hotter oven, or the same time at a higher temperature.
-Use visual cues and a toothpick test rather than the recipe's stated time.
+At altitude, the same recipe might need less time in a hotter oven — or the same time at a higher temperature.
+Use visual cues and the toothpick test rather than whatever time the recipe states.

 Keep notes.
-High-altitude baking requires iteration.
-Keep a cooking journal with your adjustments and results so you can refine your recipe over multiple attempts.
+High-altitude baking takes iteration.
+Write down your adjustments and results so you can actually refine things over multiple attempts instead of starting from scratch each time.

 Products Made for High Altitude

-Some ingredient companies sell high-altitude specific versions — most notably Gold Medal flour's "Better for Bread" which includes notes on altitude adjustment, and certain cake mixes that include separate altitude adjustment instructions on the box.
-These are helpful starting points, but understanding the science lets you adapt any recipe, not just the ones with an altitude-adjusted version on the shelf.
+Some brands sell high-altitude specific versions — most notably Gold Medal flour's "Better for Bread" line, which includes altitude adjustment notes, and certain cake mixes that have separate altitude instructions printed on the box.
+These are helpful starting points.
+But once you understand the science, you can adapt any recipe — not just the ones that happen to have an altitude version sitting on the shelf.

 Frequently Asked Questions